 Groups or organisations nominate to join the rewards scheme.
 They must be not-for-profit groups operating in the Pilbara region, and may be school P&C’s, charities, sports clubs or other organisations.
 There is no limit to the number of credits any one community group can accrue.
+The challenge for community groups is to get their networks motivated to complete surveys to trigger rewards – CSIRO can provide community groups with material to help do this.
 Full eligibility criteria are given in the Terms & Conditions.
-Use the link below to nominate a community group.

 Dr Kieren Moffat, Project Leader at CSIRO, has thanked community groups and individuals who have already registered for participation.

 “We’re grateful to the significant number of community groups across the Pilbara who have registered for the rewards process and who have promoted the project through their own networks, it’s heartening to see how strong community spirit and involvement is across the towns.” – CSIRO, Local Voices Project Leader, Dr Kieren Moffat

 The Karratha Community Garden, Chairman, Stuart Otto, has seen first-hand the positive impact of the rewards program locally.

 “Every revenue stream is a bonus for community groups.
 Hopefully we can use the rewards money for products such as fertilisers, mulches and plants as we come into the winter and main planting season,” – Karratha Community Garden, Chairman, Stuart Otto

 Local Voices allows communities neighbouring Rio Tinto’s operations in the Pilbara a direct and confidential voice inside the company each month.
 Results from the surveys are provided to Rio Tinto in an aggregated form to ensure participant confidentiality.
 They are also posted on the Local Voices website.
 This data helps Rio Tinto see what issues matter most to the community and helps inform the company’s decision making.